Laufire/js-utils/ReadMe.md

 	* overlay - uses extension arrays, as they are, allowing for greater control.
 	* combine - adds the extension arrays to the source arrays, thus makes array lengths the sum of the two.

-* Randomized tests are expected to have an accuracy above second standard deviation, to allow for faster testing cycles.
+* Randomized tests are expected to have an accuracy above second standard deviation (not third), to allow for faster testing cycles.

 ## HowTo

 * When immutability is required for functions like collection.merge and collection.combine, pass an empty base object.
 Ex: *merge({}, someObj)*

 ## ToDo

+* Fix the following bug: collection.flatMap doesn't escape keys.
+This leads to keys with path syntax override the actual path.

 * Consider passing nested paths to the callbacks of collection.traverse and collection.walk.